 - Providing opportunities for the parent to facilitate the agreed upon education activity with their child.
 The home visitor will offer support by providing verbal or hands-on modeling.

 - Home visitors will utilize an interpreter when necessary.
-(Refer to the Dual Language Policy)
+(Dual Language Learners Policy & Procedure)

 - The NOCAC Home visitor will suggest educational activities to the parents that support the child’s current development by using:

 - ASQ (Early Head Start)